New Zealand defence review calls for more money to meet great power rivalry, climate change risks | Law-Order

 New Zealand needs to spend more on its military and strengthen ties with countries in the Indo-Pacific to help meet the challenges of great power rivalry and climate change, the government said on Friday amid an ongoing defence review.

-The review, initially scheduled for completion by mid-2024, comes at a time when the country's defence forces are stretched thin despite significant investments by the Labour government to upgrade parts of its Vietnam-war era airfleet and boost military salaries to improve retention.
+The review, initially scheduled for completion by mid-2024, comes as the country's defence forces are stretched thin despite significant investments by the Labour government to upgrade parts of its Vietnam-war era aircraft fleet and boost military salaries to improve retention.
 Three of the Navy's nine ships remain idle because of staff shortages, and plans to build a ship suitable for patrolling in the harsh conditions of the Southern Ocean are suspended.

-Little has said New Zealand, which spends about 1% of its GDP on defence, needed to make big investments to face these challenges and meet expectations from neighbours and partners for the country to do more.
+New Zealand Defence Force chief Kevin Short said the defence force needed to give the government options to protect and promote the international rules-based system that guarantees New Zealand stability, security and prosperity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)